wmhilton-stoplight/platform-docs/4.-documentation/a.overview.md

 ### Make your APIs discoverable

-Well, if the right people can't find your API documentation easily, there's not much use of having a fantastic developer experience.
+If the right people can't find your API documentation easily, there's not much use of having a fantastic developer experience.
 You can use project visibility settings to create internal, public and private documentation.

-To make your APIs discoverable get started [here](../1.-quickstarts/share-documentation-quickstart.md).
+For external users, share your workspace URL to let them access your documentation.
+For internal or private projects, [invite users](../2.-workspaces/d.inviting-your-team.md) to the workspace directly.